 A second large trial, involving 100 patients with metastatic non-small-cell lung cancer (35), compared chemotherapy alone with chemotherapy in combination with melatonin.
-With chemotherapy alone, 9 of 51 patients had a partial tumor regression, while 17 of 49 chemotherapy + melatonin patients had either a complete (2) or partial (15) regression.
+With chemotherapy alone, 9 of 51 patients had a partial tumor regression, while 17 of 49 patients receiving chemotherapy + melatonin had either a complete (2) or partial (15) regression.
 Twenty percent of the chemotherapy-alone patients survived for one year and zero for two years, while the corresponding numbers for chemotherapy + melatonin were 40% and 30%.
 Melatonin not only increased the efficacy of chemotherapy, but also significantly reduced its toxicity.
-These trials demonstrate that the effects of melatonin are robust and of major clinical significance.
+These trials demonstrate that the effects of melatonin are robust and clinically significant.